 Business process management (BPM) is best defined as a business activity characterized by methodologies and a well-defined procedure.
-BPM software facilitates the following: The identification and modification of existing processes to achieve a desired and presumably improved state of things in the future.
+BPM software facilitates the identification and modification of existing business processes to achieve a desired and presumably improved state of things in the future.
 Further, it’s all about establishing and executing more effective business procedures.

 A business process is defined as a collection of repeated operations to accomplish a specific goal.
 Onboarding new hires and invoice approval are two examples.
 Each stage of these processes clearly defines the duties and responsibilities of the participants.

 To execute an organization’s daily activities, dozens, if not hundreds, of processes may be utilized.
 This is especially true when a company grows and undergoes changes that need updating its procedures.

 Also, business process management, or BPM, improves and aligns business processes with organizational objectives.

 Typical characteristics of an effective BPM implementation include the following:

 - Organizing around results rather than activities to keep the focus on the right things

 - Correcting and enhancing business workflows before automating them to avoid speeding up the process.

 - Developing protocols and allocating tasks for human counterparts